JimmySpivey/RASR/README.txt

 -Eclipse 3.7 (Indigo) 32bit

-1) Check this repository
+1) Clone this repository
 2) In Eclipse, go to Help -> Install New Software... -> Add..
 	Enter any name
 	Enter http://eclipse.jcraft.com/ for the Location.
-	Click OK(You do not need to install any of the Jcraft plugins, these are added to resolve dependencies)
+	Click OK (You do not need to install any of the Jcraft plugins, the update site is added only to resolve our dependencies)
 3) On the Install Screen (from step 2), click Add... again Click Local...
 	Enter any name.
 	Select the folder RASR Update Site (from the checked out git repo)